hpe-storage/scod/docs/cosi_driver/deployment.md

 - Go to the chart on [Artifact Hub](https://artifacthub.io/packages/helm/hpe-storage/hpe-cosi-driver).

-!!! note "On-Premise (Deneb) Deployments"
+!!! note "HPE Alletra Storage MP Disconnected Deployments"
-    When deploying against an on-premise DSCC instance, the `glcpCommonCloud` Helm chart value must be set with the `sso-` prefix before the instance hostname.
+    When deploying against an HPE Alletra Storage MP Disconnected instance, the `glcpCommonCloud` Helm chart value must be set with the `sso-` prefix before the instance hostname.

 ## Add an HPE Storage Backend